oneapi-src/oneDNN/tests/benchdnn/doc/knobs_common.md

 a non-negative integer value.
 The default value is `0`.
 Refer to [verbose](knobs_verbose.md) for details.

+### --execution-mode
+`--execution-mode=MODE` specifies the execution mode to be used.
+When `MODE` is set to `direct` (the default), the driver will execute normally.
+When `MODE` is set to `graph` it instructs the driver to execute on a graph backend.
+Currently this feature is limited to the experimental SYCL Graph feature on DPC++ runtime with Level Zero backend.

 ## Correctness mode settings

 ### --attr-same-pd-check